Azure/azure-quickstart-templates/ros-vm-windows/README.md

 This VM will expose Windows Remote Management over HTTPS.
 Please see the below to learn how to connect to it.

+Optionally, with Visual Studio Team Services information provided, this template will deploy a build agent and register with the specified agent pool.

 For any support related questions or issues, please go to our [GitHub repository](https://github.com/ms-iot/ROSOnWindows).

 ## How to connect to a Target Azure VM over WinRM HTTPS